asim-qureshi/Typewriter.js/README.md

 ```

 In the example above, the 'sentences' array will be typed into the selected <p> element.
-<b> NOTE: </b> For purposes of SEO and to avoid validation errors, It's not recommended that you leave empty tags that are to be written into later.
+<b> NOTE: </b> For purposes of SEO and to avoid validation warnings, It's not recommended that you leave empty tags that are to be written into later.
 Instead, I advise the following work around:

 ```
   /* THE CSS  */